bbc/childrens-games-starter-pack/docs/achievements.md

 **Note on return value:** the return value of `gmi.achievements.set` is true if this call resulted in something becoming fully achieved.
 Otherwise it returns false.

-All achievements data is automatically stored in local storage.
+All achievements data is automatically stored by the GMI.

 ## Retrieving achievements status
-A call to `gmi.achievements.get()` will return an array matching the achievements config with any additional data from local storage ( e.g: achieved status or current progress value)
+A call to `gmi.achievements.get()` will return an array matching the achievements config.
+It will return any additional data that has been saved ( e.g: achieved status or current progress value)

 ## Check whether there are any unseen achievements